What is the Overall Costs To Install Travertine Pool Pavers?

 Depending on the area you live in, the prices for travertine will greatly vary depending on availability.
 These natural stones mostly come from Italy, Peru, Turkey, and Mexico.

 So, if you live around those areas, you might get the stones at cheaper rates than the ones living far from these places.
-If you want to import your pavers exclusively, then with taxes and additional charges, you will have to pay more than usual.
+If you want to import your pavers exclusively, you will have to pay more than usual with taxes and additional charges.

 Climate of Your Area